danmack/surveytool/README.md

 # an ancient Multi User Survey Tool

-This tool is a prototype multi user survey tool using a curses interface meant to conduct a surveys and collect the results after which, the results would be aggregated, summarized, and analyzed.
+This tool is a prototype multi user survey tool using a curses interface meant to conduct surveys and collect the results after which, the results would be aggregated, summarized, and analyzed.

 The person in the conductor role would create the surveys in the survey